Seoul

 N Seoul Tower: A Panoramic View of the Metropolis

 Erected on Mount Namsan, the N Seoul Tower is much more than just a transmission tower; it's a symbol of Seoul.
 Accessible by bus, car or via a pleasant hike through Namsan Park, the tower offers an observation platform from which to enjoy a 360-degree view of the city.
-Whether you go there by day to observe the urban dynamism or by night for a twinkling light show, the N Seoul Tower promises unforgettable memories.
+Whether you go there by day to observe the city's dynamism or by night for a twinkling light show, the N Seoul Tower promises unforgettable memories.
 The tradition of love padlocks, where couples hang a padlock engraved with their names on the terrace, adds a romantic touch to your visit.

 Tips for exploring these must-see sites